Euclideon/vaultclient/docs/TranslationGuide.md

 - `convertSpaceCartesian`: The label on the combobox item for a cartesian projected conversion input
 - `convertSpaceLatLong`: The label on the combobox item for a latitude, longitude ordered conversion input
 - `convertSpaceLongLat`: The label on the combobox item for a longitude, latitude ordered conversion input
+- `convertSpaceECEF`: The label on the combobox item for earth centered, earth fixed conversion inputs
 - `convertAddFileTitle`: Title of the file dialog used for adding files to the convert queue
 - `convertSetOutputTitle`: Title of the file dialog used for setting the convert output path
 - `convertSetTempDirectoryTitle`: Title of the file dialog used for setting the convert temporary directory